 You will also need to get other approvals before work can begin in some common situations.
 For example, if your building is a listed building, you will need to request listed building approval, while if you are applying to demolish a building in a conservation area you will need to apply for approval to carry out the demolition.
 These extra approvals will often be brought to your attention in 'informatives' once you have obtained planning permission, but might not be highlighted in all cases.

 You can make minor or non-material amendments to a planning permission application after consent has been granted.
-These are applied for using a different form, while significant major amendments will need a different application under section 73 of the Town and Country Planning Act.
+These are applied for using a different form (under section 96A of the Town and Country Planning Act 1990), while significant major amendments will need a different application under section 73 of the Town and Country Planning Act.

 If you are still confused about what steps you need to take after being granted planning permission, please feel free to get in touch with us.
 As planning permission experts, we have an immense amount of experience and insight to offer to home-owners and developers, and would be happy to hear from you.